Legal or other representation

 Public inquiries – requirement to inform witnesses of certain matters

-Before a witness is questioned at a public inquiry, the ICAC must inform the witness of the following:
+Before a witness is questioned at a public inquiry, the Commissioner must inform the witness of the following:

 - that the witness may request a direction for the inquiry, or part of it, to be held in private if the witness is being asked to give an answer or any other evidence: